coreyreichle/ansible/README.md

 This role deploys apache2, php5, and all required packages to connect to a mysql database.
 It also deploys a simple webapp, which is really just a index.html file that is templated.
 It writes out the host name that you're connected to, and the db servers this webapp would use.

 This demonstrates how to use the variables and a looping structure in jinja2 templates.
 After this role is deployed, you can hit either http://web01.lxc/index.html or http://web02.lxc/index.html to view the two separate pages.

+##HAProxy Role
+This is a simple proxy install, that loadbalances between the two webservers.